 What's the point of this assignment?
 This is a fair question to ask, especially since the answer is the key to a successful book review.
 The goal here is for students to read a monograph, an historical essay/argument about a specific topic.
 Such books by historians are rarely bland recitals of facts; they are, instead, presentations of a point of a view.
 Our purpose in this assignment is to learnby the very doinghow historians “play” with facts, and to realize that even the simplest narratives are hardly ever...well...simple.

-I have transcribed below two book reviews with commentary on the side which are intended to provide students with suggestive models for their own reviews.
-Let me encourage all students not to imitate my own juvenile efforts slavishly.
+I have transcribed below two book reviews (one with commentary on the side) which are intended to provide students with suggestive models for their own reviews.
+Students need not imitate my own juvenile efforts slavishly.
 They are not perfect examples, nor do they fit uniformly the many different types of studies we have available.
-Let the monograph itself suggest something of the format of the review; this may come about from the very structure of a study or from the choice of how to present a book's arguments.
+Let the monograph itself suggest something of the format of the review; this may come about from the very structure of a study or from the choice of how to present a book’s arguments.

 thesis, critique the evidence presented in the study, evaluate the strengths and weaknesses

-in the author's argument, and finally, assess whether the historian successfully presented his or her case.
+in the author’s argument, and finally, assess whether the historian successfully presented his/her case.